jwtk/jjwt/README.md

 Based on this, when encoding sensitive byte data with Base64 - like a shared or private key - **the resulting string is NOT safe to expose publicly**.

-A base64-encoded key is still sensitive information and must be kept as secret and as safe as the original thing you got the bytes from (e.g. a Java `PrivateKey` or `SecretKey` instance).
+A base64-encoded key is still sensitive information and must be kept as secret and as safe as the original source of the bytes (e.g. a Java `PrivateKey` or `SecretKey` instance).

 After Base64-encoding data into a string, it is possible to then encrypt the string to keep it safe from prying eyes if desired, but this is different.
 Encryption is not encoding.
 They are separate concepts.